Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Gi08SVnHyLU.md

 ---
-title: "Q&A: Are Steam Achievements going to be added in the future?"
+title: "November 3rd, 2020 Livestream Q&A: Are Steam Achievements going to be added in the future?"
 date: "2020-11-03"
 layout: transcript
 topics: